ocular-d/blog/_posts/2020-12-28-vscode-writing.md

 ### Configuration

+The follow settings are changing some of the default ones, enhancing the user experience or needed by certain plugins.

 Configure the settings via the VS Code UI or by adding the settings below to your *settings.json* file.

-You may want to adjust the settings below to your needs!
+You may want to adjust them settings to your needs!

 ```json
 {